rust-lang/ctcft/.github/ISSUE_TEMPLATE/april.md

 ---
-name: Proposal for April's theme ("Learning")
+name: "Propose a talk for April's theme: Learning"
-about: Suggest a talk for 2022-04
+about: Suggest a talk for 2022-04-18 CTCFT
 title: ''
 labels: ["suggested agenda item", "2022-04: Learning"]
 assignees: ''